 This project started as a prop and quickly grew into, “Hey, this could be a thing.”
-Why not share my one board DIY wall coat hanger with everyone.
+Why not share my one-board DIY wall coat hanger with everyone.
 Seriously it was so easy it’s almost embarrassing.
-Get ready to want to make your own.
+It’s a good thing that I save all my scrap pieces of wood.
+Get ready to want to make one for your entryway.
 I made two!

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

-I stained both boards with the VooDoo Gel Stain.
-It’s a water-based product and can be used as a stand-alone stain or can be used with water-based paint.
-The second board I got to playing around and did an aged technique with a vinegar/water spray mixture.
-Read on.
+STEP 2: I stained both boards with VooDoo Gel Stain first.
+It’s a water-based stain and can be used as a stand-alone stain or can be used with water-based paint.
+The Gel Stain will dry in about 30 minutes or so.
+Allow drying completely before the next step.

 Adding Paint Over The VooDoo Gel Stain

 STEP 3.
 To add a little more character to one of the wall coat hangers, I painted over the board with two similar chalk mineral paint colors.
 While the paint was still wet, I mixed a 50/50 vinegar and water solution and put it in a spray mister bottle.
 Then I stood the board on end and sprayed the vinegar and water mixture over the paint, and allowed it to drip down the board… washing away some of the paint and allowing the stain to show through in some areas.
 This is a messy process but so much fun!
 Once the paint is dry, you can sand it highly and apply a top coat of your choice.